CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

 in a similar manner to the simulation.

-Doing so would enable the analysis application to be executed on different resources such as GPU enabled nodes, or distributed across nodes.
+Doing so would enable the analysis application to be executed on different resources such as GPU enabled nodes, or distributed across many nodes.

 This version, where the driver and analysis code coexist in the same script, is shown for simplicity.